John E. Rankin: Early life

-Rankin was born near Bolands in Itawamba County, Mississippi to a family that had planter ancestors with large holdings before the Civil War.
+Rankin was born on March 29, 1882, near Bolands in Itawamba County, Mississippi to a family that had planter ancestors with large holdings before the Civil War.
 His parents were Thomas Braxton Rankin, a schoolteacher and resident of Tupelo, and Venola Modeste (née Rutledge), born in Arkansas as the daughter of Robert Rutledge and Ellen (née Conoway) Rutledge.
 His paternal ancestors had come to Mississippi from South Carolina in 1840.

 After attending local schools and a normal school, Rankin attended college, graduating from the University of Mississippi law school in 1910.
-He established a practice in Clay County near where he grew up.
+He was admitted to the bar the same year and established a practice in Clay County, near where he grew up.
+From 1911 to 1915, he served as the prosecuting attorney of Lee County.

 He married Annie Laurie Burrous; the couple had a daughter, Annie Laurie Rankin.

 He became prosecuting attorney of Lee County in 1912, a position he held until 1915.

 Military service

-Rankin served in the United States Army during World War I.
+Rankin served in the United States Army, enlisting just before the end of World War I. In all, he spent 21 days at the Army's officers’ training camp.
+He would use his brief stint in the military to his political advantage, frequently portraying himself as a former war soldier who supported his fellow veterans.

 Political career

+Rankin twice ran unsuccessfully for Congress, in 1916 and 1918.
+He then started a newspaper called The New Era, which published anti-immigrant rhetoric and openly defended segregation and lynching.

 Election to Congress

+Since passage of a new constitution in 1890 that effectively disenfranchised African Americans, Mississippi had become a one-party state dominated by Democrats.